talwrii/ffmpeg-cookbook/README.md

 ffmpeg -i static.png  -filter_complex 'nullsrc=duration=5s [vid]; [vid][0]overlay' out.mp4
 ```

-First we [create an image](#image) using the `-vframe` option.
+First we [create an image](#image) using the `-v:frame` option.
 We then create a 5 second empty video using the `nullsrc` filter and overlay the static image on it.

 ## Concatenate two videos together
 ```bash